jens-maus/RaspberryMatic/README.md

 * Support to be used without [HM-MOD-RPI-PCB](http://www.elv.de/homematic-funkmodul-fuer-raspberry-pi-bausatz.html) RF module and just connect it to a HomeMatic LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html))
 * Full IPv6 support and default HTTPS enabled WebUI support
 * Support to query status information of the underlying Linux system using SNMP requests
-* Auto-resizing `/usr/local` partition to use the full capacity of the SD card or USB stick
+* Auto-resizing `/usr/local` partition to utilize the full capacity of the SD card or USB stick
 * Support for the following third-party *Hardware Attached on Top* (HAT) boards:
   * [S.USV](http://www.s-usv.de/) – UPS including alarm notification upon power loss and automatic system shutdown in case batteries are exhausted.
   * [PiModules UPS PIco](http://pimodules.com/) – UPS including automatic system shutdown in case batteries are exhausted.